Mary Elizabeth Lease

 Mary Elizabeth Lease (September 11, 1850 – October 29, 1933) was an American lecturer, writer, Georgist, and political activist.
-She was an advocate of the suffrage movement as well as temperance but she was best known for her work with the People's Party (Populists).
-She was born to Irish immigrants Joseph P. and Mary Elizabeth Murray Clyens (an anglicization of the Gaelic name Mac Giolla Chaillín), in Ridgway, Pennsylvania.
+She was an advocate of the suffrage movement as well as temperance, but she was best known for her work with the People's Party (Populists).

 She made her political debut in 1888 with the Union Labor Party or Socialist Labor Party and soon joined the Farmers' Alliance or Populist Party.
 She was referred to as the "People's Joan of Arc".
 In that party's 1890 campaign she made more than 160 speeches and claimed credit for the defeat of Kansas senator John Ingalls.
+(William A. Peffer was elected on the Populist ticket.)

 She opposed big business and stated flatly that "Wall Street owns the country."
 She was called "Our Queen Mary" while campaigning with the Populists candidate James B. Weaver during his 1892 run for president, and also "Mother Lease" by her supporters, as well as, "Mary Yellin" by some of her enemies.

-In 1895, she wrote The Problem of Civilization Solved, and in 1896, she moved to New York City where she edited the democratic newspaper, World.
-In addition, she worked as an editor for the National Encyclopedia of American Biography.
-Lease died in Callicoon, New York.
+In 1895, she wrote The Problem of Civilization Solved, in which she pushed for back-to-the-land government programs for willing workers, self-improvement, and no support for idlers.

+Literary scholar Brian Attebery claimed Mary Elizabeth Lease to have been the model for Dorothy in L. Frank Baum's The Wonderful Wizard of Oz.

 Early life

+Lease was born to Irish immigrants Joseph P. and Mary Elizabeth Murray Clyens (an anglicization of the Gaelic name Mac Giolla Chaillín), in Ridgway, Pennsylvania.